Frequently Asked Questions

 - Submitted your Employee Hire Card to the Payroll Office.

-- Received a Student Employment Card from the Payroll Office to show your supervisor.
+- Received a Student Employment Card (red card) from the Payroll Office to show your supervisor.
 Please read our Payroll Policy regarding these cards.

 When all of your information is turned in, you then take the responsibility of making sure that your time cards are turned in on time and filled out properly.
 You can access the pay schedule here.
 You must talk with your supervisor to determine whether it will be their responsibility or yours to turn in your time card.